-Starting a business in Costa Rica is a popular choice among foreign investors seeking to enter Latin America, thanks to a number of factors that make it a favourable investment destination.
+Starting a business in Costa Rica is a popular choice among foreign investors seeking to enter Latin America, thanks to a number of factors that make it a favorable investment destination.
+Those include a stable economy, low levels of crime, a sizable expat community, and an investment-friendly environment.

-For anyone looking to incorporate a company in Costa Rica, a step-by-step guide to company formation is included below, while some key requirements associated with doing business in the country are also considered.
+For anyone looking to register a company in Costa Rica, a step-by-step guide to starting a business in Costa Rica is included below, while some key requirements associated with doing business in the country are also considered.
+Biz Latin Hub can help you with all this and more, not only in the country but elsewhere in the region as well.

 Costa Rica is well-known for having no standing army, instead relying on the support of the United States — its close ally and number one trade partner — to guarantee national security.